atomiv/atomiv.github.io/content/_framework/software-architecture/event-driven-architecture.md

 Event Driven Architecture (EDA) is vased on building applications with loosely coupled components and services which communicate via events - producing and consumping events.
 For example, suppose we have microservices including Order Microservice, Customer Microservice and Payment Microservice.
 When the user makes a purchase, it sends a message to the Payment Microservice which processes the payment, and returns response if it succeeded or failed.
 In the case that it succeeded, it generates a PaymentSucceededMessage, and then the Order Microservice reacts by setting the status as successfully paid, and the Customer Microservice sends a confirmation email to the customer.

-## RabbitMQ
+## Advanced Message Queueing Protocol (AMPQ)

-RabbitMQ follows the AMQP protocol (Advanced Message Queueing Protocol) which defines a standardized way for systems to communicate via messages:
+Advanced Message Queueing Protocol (AMPQ) which defines a standardized way for systems to communicate via messages:

 * Messages contain information, including attributes (e.g. request header) and message content (i.e. payload / request body)
 * Publishers are applications which produce (generate) the message